BojOnTheBeat/introcall/README.md

 These are the MVP features which need to be working by Mar 12.

-- user sign up and login
+- user sign up and login (through the LinkedIn API only)
-- homepage with listing of profiles of people to talk to
-- individual profile page with "schedule call" button
-- scheduling form: clients select time/date of call (must take into account consultant availability and timezone differences)
-- On Call page: consultant and client can join a live audio call at scheduled date/time
 - two separate dashboards for logged-in users: "consultant profile" and "client profile"
-- ability to post consultant profile with picture, text description, keywords
+- ability to edit consultant profile with picture, text description, keywords, current location and timezone
-- ability to post client profile with picture, location, text description, timezone
+- ability to edit client profile with picture, location, text description, current location and timezone
+- infinite-scrolling homepage with listing of profiles of people to talk to
+- search for profiles by keywords, filter by location, and filter by availability for a particular date/time
+- realtime Call page: clients and consultants can join a room with video calling (however scheduling/booking the call will not be implemented yet)

 ## Final features

+- Timekit.io booking/scheduling integration
+  - ability for consultants to specify their availability by creating timeslots on specific days, or recurring timeslots by week/month
+  - client scheduling form: clients select time/date of call (must take into account consultant availability and timezone differences)
+- realtime Call page with text chat (and notifications)

 ## Tech Stack

 - Full Stack Meteor.js (Node, Mongo, Blaze)
+- Passport.js for authentication
 - Twilio API for live audio/video calls
+- Timekit.io for booking/scheduling integration

+#### future additions

+- Stripe API for payments
+- Segment.io for analytics
+- Sentry for JS error monitoring
+- Intercom for customer support

 ## Tech Challenges

+- Building a realtime chat room with live video calling and in-app messaging, that works seamlessly on both mobile and desktop
+- Learning the Meteor.js Full Stack Framework, and adapting it to special use cases, like a live video call page
+- Integrating lots of external APIs (Timekit, LinkedIn, Twilio, Stripe, Segment, etc.)